silviurosu/silviurosu.github.io/_posts/2019-02-22-elixir-elasticsearch-integration-index-data.md

 On a recent project I had hard time making Elixir integrate well with Elasticsearch.
 I decided to write this guide to ease the process for others.

-First we need to have working elasticsearch cluster.
+First we need to have a working elasticsearch cluster.
 I have used [Qbox](https://qbox.io/) for this and I am happy how it works.
 It's just a matter of clicks to setup a working ES cluster on your chosen server provider.

 For the Elixir integration I have used this mix dependency [elasticsearch-elixir](https://github.com/danielberkompas/elasticsearch-elixir).
 It has no DSL and it's closer to raw communication.
 There is no more that a few http endpoints to call anyway.